Matt Vasgersian

-Matt Vasgersian (né Vasgerdsian; /væˈskɜːrdʒɪn/ va-SKUR-jin; September 28, 1967) is an American sportscaster and television host.
-Vasgersian is the alternative play-by-play announcer for the Los Angeles Angels, as well as a studio host for MLB Network and Fox Sports.
+Matthew E. Vasgersian (né Vasgerdsian; /væˈskɜːrdʒɪn/ va-SKUR-jin; born September 28, 1967) is an American sportscaster and television host who is a studio host for MLB Network and Fox Sports, as well as a play-by-play announcer for MLB Network, MLB on Netflix and MLB on NBC.
 In the past, he has served as an announcer for Fox Sports' National Football League and Major League Baseball coverage, ESPN's coverage of Major League Baseball, NBC Sports' coverage of the Olympic Games, NBC Sports' coverage of the original XFL, and was a commentator for the MLB: The Show video game series.
-He formerly called play-by-play for the Milwaukee Brewers and the San Diego Padres.
+He formerly called play-by-play for the Milwaukee Brewers, San Diego Padres and Los Angeles Angels.

 Early life

 Vasgersian was born in Berkeley, California, and raised in nearby Moraga.
 He is of Armenian descent.
-He started his media career as a child actor, becoming a member of the Screen Actors Guild at age seven.
-He appeared in an episode of The Streets of San Francisco and the movie The Candidate starring Robert Redford, which was filmed mostly in Berkeley, California.
-Vasgersian graduated from Campolindo High School in Moraga and the University of Southern California in Los Angeles.
-While a student at USC, he appeared on The New Dating Game, winning a trip to Telluride, Colorado.
-He also appeared as a contestant on Supermarket Sweep, where Vasgersian and his partner won the Big Sweep but not the $5,000 grand prize.
+He began career as a child actor before graduating from the University of Southern California in 1989 with a degree in communications.
+While a student at USC, he appeared on the television programs The New Dating Game and Supermarket Sweep.